apache/accumulo-website/_docs-2/administration/in-depth-install.md

   [Sensitive Configuration Values](#sensitive-configuration-values) section.

 Some settings can be modified via the Accumulo shell and take effect immediately, but some settings require a process restart to take effect.
-See the [configuration management][config-mgmt] documentation for details.
+See the [configuration overview][config-mgmt] documentation for details.

 ### Hostnames in configuration files